9dots/9dots.io-pages/OjMuI9o.md

 title: "Giant Game Controllers: Circuits"
 blurb: "After a brief lesson on #circuits, students will continue to build their controllers and connect the #MakeyMakey to their buttons."
 org: 9dots
+objective:
+  - Describe electrical circuits
-objective: "By the end of the lesson, students will be able to describe electrical circuits, and connect their buttons to a Makey Makey."
+  - Connect their buttons to a Makey Makey
 image: "http://uploads.9dots.io/Ol457wL_md.jpg"
 id: "9dots-OjMuI9o"
 attachments: